lilyhdo/XebiaLabs-Appium-ReactNative/README.md

 XebiaLabs is a service that develops Continuous Delivery and DevOps software to provide companies greater control over their software delivery process.
 In XL Release, you can plan, automate, and optimize your pipeline.

-The guidelines in this repo will show you how to plan a release with the XebiaLabs service XL release as well as how to trigger a Jenkins build from a task on XebiaLabs.
+This guideline will show you how to execute tests on Kobiton devices in your release plan in XebiaLabs XL Release.

 ## Contents
  1. The first guild will demonstrate [how to plan a release on XL Release](planning-release.md).